 Emerging Economies Are Embracing Edtech

-There are multiple factors currently driving the growth of edtech on a global scale.
+There are multiple factors currently driving the growth of edtech jobs on a global scale.
 To begin, edtech offers scalable educational solutions.
 Offering a traditional classroom-based course to 100 students rather than 20 students can be a challenge.
 Space, available instructors, and even textbooks may pose an obstacle to quickly scaling up the size of a course.
 Online, most of these obstacles vanish.
 In heavily populated areas of the word, including Africa and Asia, and especially in nations with under-developed K-12 and postsecondary education systems, new tech-driven educational solutions are being embraced as a potential way to respond to the need to rapidly scale up educational offerings.
 Evidence that edtech is being embraced as a solution to the global demand for quality education can be found in Africa’s booming eLearning sector.
 Several NGO projects, including targeted United Nation Technology Innovation Labs (UNTIL) initiatives focused on edtech, also reveal that increasingly the NGO community is turning to edtech to ensure that children and young adults around the world have access to the educational opportunities they deserve.

 Private and Public Sector Support